 Sometimes the infamous saying ‘do more with less’ does sound true, doesn’t it?
 Rituals of Black Magic lands us with a full load of 63 minutes of bread and games with a whopping 13 tracks to the band’s credit.
 If only they would have rigged this ship a trifle differently and jettisoned some of the weaker tracks.
 THAT would have had a quite dramatic effect on the quality of the record.

 But on the upside, Deathless Legacy serve a much more serious fare than before.
 Dicking around the stage out the door and in comes some real occult stuff.
 Steva‘s voice also grew more impressive, if anything.
-That girl really got the goods, raw power and stamina needed to belt out them lyrics.
+That girl really got the goods with raw power and stamina needed to belt out them lyrics.
 Or modulate her voice – whatever the tune demands.
 One of the real promising female fronts in the metal multiverse, although somewhat underrated.